0LNetworkCommunity/libra-legacy-v6/language/stdlib/modules/doc/ValidatorConfig.md

 ## Function `get_config`

 Get Config
-Aborts if there is no ValidatorConfig resource of if its config is empty
+Aborts if there is no ValidatorConfig resource or if its config is empty

 <pre><code><b>public</b> <b>fun</b> <a href="ValidatorConfig.md#0x1_ValidatorConfig_get_config">get_config</a>(addr: address): <a href="ValidatorConfig.md#0x1_ValidatorConfig_Config">ValidatorConfig::Config</a>